 In Nebraska, routine livestock mortalities can be legally disposed of in five different ways: burial, incineration, composting, rendering, and disposal in a landfill.
 Regardless of which method is used, it is important to dispose of the animal or animals within 24 hours of death, or sooner if possible.
 When choosing a mortality disposal method, cost, labor input, and personal preferences usually dictate an individual’s decision.
-A guidance document developed by the Nebraska Department of Environmental Quality on Disposal of Animal Carcasses is available for download.
 Additionally, animal mortality facility standards have been developed by the Natural Resources Conservation Service (NRCS).

 Incineration can be costly considering the purchase of the incinerator itself and the fuel usage to operate it.
 This type of disposal is best suited to operations with smaller animals, such as poultry, or low mortality rates.
 These limitations help ensure that incinerator capacity will be available when a mortality occurs.
 The Nebraska Department of Environmental Quality dictates requirements for ensuring air quality when operating an incinerator.